StefanJohnsen/pyOBJExplorer/README.md

 # OBJExplorer
-Embrace the power of Python and VPython with OBJExplorer, a tool designed for parsing and visualizing Wavefront OBJ and MTL files.
+Embrace the power of Python and VPython with OBJExplorer, a tool designed for parsing and visualizing Wavefront OBJ and MTL files.<br><br>
 This solution gives the flexibility of Python and the graphical capabilities of VPython to offer a dynamic, interactive experience in exploring 3D models.
-Whether it's for educational purposes, design visualization, or simply for exploring the world of 3D graphics, OBJExplorer provides an intuitive and easy solution for users to delve into the details of textures, materials, and geometries in OBJ files.
-Ideal for students, designers, and enthusiasts in 3D modeling, OBJExplorer is your gateway to experiencing 3D models in a new dimension.
+Whether it's for educational purposes, design visualization, or simply for exploring the world of 3D graphics, OBJExplorer provides an intuitive and easy solution for users to delve into the details of textures, materials, and geometries in OBJ files. <br><br>
+Ideal for students, designers, and enthusiasts in 3D modeling, OBJExplorer is a nice tool to experiencing 3D models.

 ![OBJExplorer](https://github.com/StefanJohnsen/OBJExplorer/blob/main/objFiles/rubikcube.png)